sebestyenistvan/runvncserver/README.md

 ## Notes

 ### Kill the TigerVNC Server on command line
-There's a command for killing the vnc server on the command line, by `vncserver -kill :0` if the vnc server runs at the :0 display.
+There's a command for killing the vnc server on the command line, by `vncserver -kill :0` if the vnc server runs at the :0 display, reads the actual pid from the file and kills it.
 However, this command looks for the pid file in your *~/.vnc* directory.
 The pid file format must be as following: *~/.vnc/${HOSTNAME}${DISPLAY}.pid*